 Advertisement

 Online tools like Bankuet and Foodbank App can be used to find your local food bank as well as discovering what resources they most urgently need.

 Most supermarket chains have a food bank collection box in their bigger stores making it easy to donate while doing your weekly shop.
-Lidl launched its Good to Give initiative this year.
-A total of 30 long-life items on the supermarket shelves have been carefully selected and have the Good to Give trustmark on their packaging.
+All you have to do is pop the item in your trolley and drop it at the food donation points located past the checkouts.

 See what it’s really like inside a food bank with our series Diary of a food bank manager

 If you would rather give money, food banks usually accept cash donations too.
-Services like the Trussell Trust and IFAN accept donations online, either as a one-off or on a recurring basis.
+Services like the Trussell and IFAN accept donations online, either as a one-off or on a recurring basis.

+Advertisement